 First off, you’ll need to make the flaky buttermilk biscuits from the hot for food cookbook, Vegan Comfort Classics.
 You’ll also want to make some tempeh bacon or a veggie bacon of your choice, but I think the meaty tempeh works best in this recipe!

-If you already made a batch of biscuits for something else then all you need is 4 for this recipe!
+If you already made a batch of biscuits for something else, then all you need is 4 for this recipe!
 The tempeh bacon is the same marinade from the cookbook and already on the blog here.
-To keep things simpler it’s a good idea to make the biscuits and bacon in advance and make the egg components and sauteéd veg before serving.
+To keep things simpler, it’s a good idea to make the biscuits and bacon in advance and make the egg components and sauteéd veg before serving.

 If you’re wondering what kind of dishes I used, these were rentals from a prop house and I knew they were perfect, but here’s something similar you can look for!

 Everything was perfectly eggy and saucey, and it looked just like the real thing in my opinion!
 Every bite had a little bit of everything.
 You could also try using toast or english muffins instead of biscuits.
 And of course, you could just make this into a breakfast sandwich and skip the layered trifle thing.
 But it is a nice way to serve this individually!
 I wouldn’t particularly advise making one large trifle because I think it’ll just get too messy to serve.

 Let me know what you think of this recipe by leaving a comment below.
 You can also share a photo of your creation on social and tag @hotforfood so I can see it!

 If you thought your days of having runny yolks was over, think again!
 This easy sauce will solve all your problems and it's layered with even more breakfast staples.

 - 4 tbsp melted vegan butter + 2 tbsp of solid vegan butter that will be added to the hot mixture once thickened

 - 2 campari/cocktail tomatoes, seeds removed